jishnujanardhanan-t/Apex-Basics-Practice/README.md

 ---

 ## Highlights
-- Focus: Apex basics (variables, operators, control flow, loops)
+- Focus: Apex basics (variables, operators, conditional statements, control flow, loops, SOQL)
 - Format: Each folder contains `.cls` files with small exercises
 - How to use: open the folder you’re interested in and view the example classes